zijunhz/tank-war-game/README.md

 ## I/O format

-The I/O format of this tank war game has three feature to improve user experience.
+The I/O format of this tank war game has three features to improve user experience.

 ![Screenshot of the game](assets/2022-07-16-16-45-36-image.png)